This policies and procedures writing course will:

 Complex guidelines don’t equal a requirement for complicated language.
 In fact, readers will often get confused when a writer chooses jargon, long words, and long sentences over more direct language.
 This central part of the program focuses on the skills writers need to communicate information in such a way that little room is left for misinterpretation.
 After reviewing several best practices and “before” and “after” examples, participants will attempt a policy or procedure makeover.
 In this activity, they will take an existing document that requires some work, and cut, edit, and revise as needed to align its appearance with what they understand to be best in class.

 Templates can be a terrific help or a temptation to cut corners.
 This workshop segment shares advice for using templates without abusing them.
 In this portion of the course, participants will work through an exercise where they start with a template and edit it to meet their organization’s needs.
 This activity will illustrate the importance of making deliberate choices and avoiding text that adds no value.

 The best way to learn how to write is to write.
 This course component offers that opportunity.
 Working in teams, during this part of the course the group will create a policy, procedure, or another relevant business document from the ground up.
 They will map the process, draft a document, test it on members of the class, and revise it based on the feedback they receive.

 Staying Current: Keeping Information Up to Date

 Great information that is out of date is not great information.
-Policies and procedure documents need owners and routine evaluation.
+Policies and procedure documents need owners and routine evaluations.
 This final part of the workshop reviews best practices for keeping information current.
-Following that discussion, participants will determine actions they will put in place to improve their writing and document-assessment processes.
+Following that discussion, participants will determine the actions they will put in place to improve their writing and document-assessment processes.

-By the end of this writing course, participants should have a better command of skills required to write clear and easy-to-read policy and procedure documents.
+By the end of this writing course, participants should have a better command of the skills required to write clear and easy-to-read policy and procedure documents.